 - The time and length of outside rehearsals will be carefully considered.
-Rehearsals will be avoided at peak temperature times, and will be consistent with the RISD Hot Weather Guidelines. - > Outdoor rehearsals will include ample water breaks - > Staff members will watch for heat disorders such as sunburn, heat cramps, heat exhaustion, or heat stroke and monitor students' medical history to be alert for heat illness, asthma, poor nutrition, etc. Parents are asked to acknowledge any pre-existing heat conditions.

-Staff members will monitor the condition of students before and after each outdoor rehearsal.
+Rehearsals will be avoided at peak temperature times, and will be consistent with the RISD Hot Weather Guidelines and UIL Heat Stress recommendations. - ➤ Outdoor rehearsals will include ample water breaks - > Staff members will watch for heat disorders such as sunburn, heat cramps, heat exhaustion, or heat stroke and monitor students' medical history to be alert for heat illness, asthma, poor nutrition, etc. Parents are asked to acknowledge any preexisting heat conditions. - > Staff members will monitor the condition of students before and after each outdoor rehearsal.